maubanel/UE5-CPP-Overview/fractions/README.md

 ##### `Step 1.`\|`CPPOVR`|:small_blue_diamond:

 So lets create a new variable of type `double PercentChanceOfRain` and lets give it a silly double literal of `664433.89998999;`.
 Notice that when we print it out it rounds the number and doesn't show the entire decimal number stored.
+Please note than any number we write with a decimal point (yes, even `3.`) is of type **double**.

 ![double data type](images/doubleExample.png)